 Youth & Teen Volunteering

-Volunteering at the Green Hills Public Library District is a great opportunity to meet friends and to give back to your Library and community.
+Volunteering at the Green Hills Public Library District is a great opportunity to give back to your Library and community, and meet friends.
 There are several different ways for youth and teens to volunteer at the Library.
 Pick the one that best suits your schedule.

 Individuals interested in volunteering must complete a participation form and be at least 10 years old.
 Volunteers under 18 years of age must have written permission from a parent or guardian to participate in the volunteer program.
-Once the participation has been processed and approved, volunteers will receive a welcome email from the Youth Services Librarian Kaitlin Mathers.
+Once the participation form has been processed and approved, volunteers will receive a welcome email.

 Questions can be directed to Youth Services at 708-598-8446 ext.
 117 or youthservices@greenhillslibrary.org.